ROCMondriaanTIN/project-webshop-ramp-studios/README.md

 See https://legacy.yarnpkg.com/lang/en/docs/install/#windows-stable on how to install Yarn.

 #### Docker
 For Windows see https://docs.docker.com/docker-for-windows/install/ and follow the instructions.
+This could only be done on a Windows 10 Pro or Enterprise edition.

 ### How to start the server
 Open a terminal / command prompt / Power shell, and type `yarn development`.
 This will compose two docker containers and link them together.